attilaoroszdev/godoteuconsentparserplugin/README.md

 "GV": [1, 1]}
 ```

-**Notes: **
+**Notes:**
-- Legitimate interest for Consent purposes 1,3 and for 4 is not currently applicable, for simplicity's sake, those fields will b set to whatever the consent status is
+- **Legitimate interest for Consent purposes 1,3 and for 4 is not currently applicable**, for simplicity's sake, those fields will be set to whatever the consent status is
-- Purposes 5, 6 and 8 are not taken into consideration in showing either personalised and non-personalised ads, but I have included them here for completeness' sake, and for anyone interested in them for any reason.
+- **Purposes 5, 6 and 8 are not taken into consideration** in showing either personalised and non-personalised ads, but I have included them here for completeness' sake, and for anyone interested in them for any reason.

 You can parse this dictionary easily enough, so you can gently remind your users that some functionality (rewards, for example) will require them to change their consent, if necessary.